 As soon as the Healthy Glow was launched I rushed down to my local Aldi and threw three bottles in the basket upon agreement from a couple of friends as these products usually sell out super quick.

-For a mere £3.99 for a 250ml bottle comparative to £18 for the same size from Pixi, the savings on Brand Names is astronomical.
+For a mere £3.99 for a 250ml bottle comparative to £18 for the same size from Pixi, the savings on Brand Names are astronomical.

 Checking the ingredients on both Pixi and Lacura they are extremely similar; however, Pixi’s ingredient list is far more in-depth.
 Pixi Glow Tonic is certified cruelty-free, and suitable for vegetarians and vegans.
 This information is not provided by the Lacura Healthy Glow.
 Pixi state their product is not tested on animals (BUAV approved) whereas Lacura simply states it has been dermatologically tested.